Simon Mountford (died 1495)

-Simon Montford was the son and heir of Sir Baldwin Montfort, Knt, of Coleshill Manor, Warwickshire (1410-c1458) by his spouse Joan, daughter of Sir Richard Vernon, Speaker of the House of Commons.
+Simon Montford was the son and heir of Sir Baldwin Montfort, Knt, of Coleshill Manor, Warwickshire (1410 – c.
+1458) by his spouse Joan, daughter of Sir Richard Vernon, Speaker of the House of Commons.
 Baldwin was the first to drop the "de" from their surname.

 Lord of Manors

 He inherited Coleshill (in Arden) Manor, entering into possession of the manor before 4 March 1461.
 He also held the manor of Kingshurst (in Coleshill), and Avon Dasset, and others.
 Sir Edward Grey, Viscount Lisle, at his death in 1492, owned pasture and woodland in Alcotenhall (a manor in Coleshill) which was held of this "Sir Simon Montfort, the Lord of Coleshill".

 Career

-In 1465 Montfort was found guilty of insurrection and various misdeeds, for which he was pardoned the next year.
+In 1465, Montfort was found guilty of insurrection and various misdeeds, for which he was pardoned the next year.
 He was retained by King Edward IV to serve in the French wars with five spearmen and sixty archers.
-In 1469-70 he was Lieutenant of Carisbrooke Castle on the Isle of Wight.
+In 1469–1470 he was Lieutenant of Carisbrooke Castle on the Isle of Wight.
 In April 1471 he was appointed sheriff of the counties of Warwick and Leicester.
-He was subsequently charged with supporting the rebellion of Perkin Warbeck, one of the pretenders during the reign of King Henry VII, tried at the London Guildhall on 30 January 1495, found guilty, attainted, and executed, his estates forfeited.
+He was subsequently charged with supporting the rebellion of Perkin Warbeck, one of the pretenders during the reign of King Henry VII.
+He was tried at the London Guildhall on 30 January 1495, found guilty, attainted, and executed, his estates forfeited.
 Coleshill Manor was awarded to Simon Digby.
 (The attainder on Kingshurst Manor and lands was reversed in 1534 for his grandson Thomas Montfort, but without restoration of Coleshill).